 Carbon Offsetting was a concept which was very fashionable in the early 2000s.

-Carbon offsetting is the practise of mitigating the carbon produced either by specific actions, such as flying or by drivng your car or for your whole lifestyle.
+It refered to the practise of trying to 'balance' the carbon produced either by specific actions, such as flying, by drivng your car or for your whole lifestyle.

-You would 'offset' the carbon produced by your actions, perhaps by planting enough trees to absorb the carbon produced or by making a donation to protect trees from being cut down, or to an organisation to carring out environmental work in reducing carbon emissions.
+You would 'offset' the carbon produced by your actions, by for example planting enough trees to absorb the carbon produced or by making a donation to protect trees from being cut down, or to an organisation which carried out environmental work in reducing carbon emissions.

-Although tree planting was originally the most common way of carbon offsetting, investment in renewable energy, energy conservation and methane capture projects are now become increasingly popular.
+Although tree planting was originally the most popular way of carbon offsetting, investment in renewable energy, energy conservation and methane capture projects were offered as carbon offsetting solutions too.

-There has been much critism of the whole concept of carbon offsetting, for example by Friends of the Earth and journalist George Monbiot.
-The main critism is that it is much more urgent that we reduce the amount of carbon that we produce, and that carbon offsetting is simply a way of assuaging our guilt by spending money on carbon offsets whilst still flying long distances for our holidays.
-The spoof website Cheat Neutral was created to demonstrate the fundamental fallacy of carbon offsetting.
+There was much critism of the whole concept of carbon offsetting, most prominantly by journalist George Monbiot who pointed out that it is much more urgent that we actually reduce the amount of carbon that we produce, and that carbon offsetting is simply a way of assuaging our guilt by spending money on carbon offsets whilst still flying long distances for our holidays and driving our gas-guzzling vehicles.

-Others argue that carbon offsetting is useful as long as people do not use it as an excuse to increase carbon producing behavior, however the concept is now largely discreditied and regarded as an example of greenwashing by companies.
+Others argued that carbon offsetting could have been useful as long as people do not use it as an excuse to increase carbon producing behavior, however the concept is now largely discreditied and regarded as an example of greenwashing by companies.